What is Adjusted EBITDA?

 Companies are required to file financial statements in accordance with accrual accounting rules that are called Generally Accepted Accounting Principles (GAAP).
-GAAP gives you some leeway about which expenses you capitalize (like PP&E) and which you expense (like advertising expenses) but for the most part, they are bound to a rigid set of rules for presenting financial statements.
+GAAP gives you some leeway about which expenses you can capitalize (like PP&E) and which you expense (like advertising expenses), but for the most part, you are bound to a rigid set of rules for presenting financial statements.

-The problem with this rigidity is that accrual accounting has shortcomings.
+The problem with this rigidity is that accrual accounting has its shortcomings.

 The most common “non-GAAP” metric of profitability is EBITDA (pronounced “ee-bit-duh”).
 It used to simply mean “earnings before interest, taxes, depreciation & amortization.”
 The idea was to give analysts a way to compare across companies irrespective of leverage (hence the removal of interest expense), taxes (where various deductions and different jurisdictions can distort seeing “core operating performance”), and D&A. When used correctly, EBITDA as a measure of profits has some real benefits.
 But it also has several drawbacks and is often misused.
 And that’s before analysts started shoving even more adjustments into it, like stock based compensation, gains and losses, etc.

-No standard applies to EBITDA since it is non-GAAP.
-Companies love using it because they can publish “adjusted EBITDA” figures that remove a variety of expenses from net income, distracting analysts from ugly looking net income figures and instead focusing on beautiful, consistent and growing adjusted EBITDA results.
+No universal standard applies to EBITDA since it is non-GAAP.
+Companies love using it because they can publish “adjusted EBITDA” figures that remove a variety of expenses from net income, distracting analysts from ugly net income figures and instead focusing on beautiful, consistent, and growing adjusted EBITDA results.

 At the end of the day, companies aren’t hiding anything – the net income and adjustment detail is all there – these disclosures are just supplements to GAAP results.
 So what’s the big deal?
 It turns out that many financial analysts often just accept this data without sufficient scrutiny.